Xathros1/mpv-settings-gpu-next/README.md

 # mpv-settings-gpu-next
 My personal config for MPV media player.
 This config uses by default gpu-api vulkan and vo=gpu-next and may not be suitable for your device.
-If you have any recommendations, just tell me or make a pull request.
-If I like it, I'll put it in.
+If you have any recommendations, just get in touch with me (Discussions) or create a pull request.

 # Installation
 Depending on your Operating System, you need to place the stuff inside the zip in a certain directory.